September 5, 2019

 MileageWise got your back

 After reconstructing your past mileage logs, you can continue tracking your trips with MileageWise.
 Just as you would do it with a mileage tracker.
 MileageWise can detect your trips automatically as well, but without using up your data and battery.
-When you arrive at a destination the app offers you a partner and the purpose of the trip from an already existing database.
-You can always add new partners to your list, which then will be available for you automatically in the future.
+When you arrive at a destination the app offers you a client and the purpose of the trip from an already existing database.
+You can always add new clients to your list, which then will be available for you automatically in the future.
 Before any modification, MileageWise will always ask you to approve it.
 So you will never find a big bundle of a merged mess of routes in your log, ever.

-If you already use a mileage tracker app, you can import your already logged drive to MileageWise, which we will surely handle smarter by monitoring 70 logical conflicts, when making you a recommended log of your taste.
+If you already use a mileage tracker app, you can import your already logged drive to MileageWise, which we will surely handle smarter by correcting 70 logical conflicts, when making you a recommended log of your taste.

 You don’t ever have to worry, you see?